mlogan914/mlogan914.github.io/_posts/2025-08-11-too-tech-for-clinical-too-clinical-for-tech.md

 <img src="/assets/images/void.png" alt="void" class="center-image" />

 <p align="center">Image created by the author</p>

 Here's the point: being in the middle feels like speaking into the void.

 The clinical side has the power to change but not the will — their incentives are tied to compliance, not transformation.
-The engineering side has the skills to change things but not the desire — the complexity is too messy, the regulations too restrictive, and the work too far removed from what they know.
+The engineering side has the skills to change things but not the desire, since the complexity is too messy, the regulations too restrictive, and the work is too far removed from what they know.

 That leaves a very small group of people — people like me — who *both* understand the potential and care enough to try.